Skip to main content

 Mexican citizens

-As of 11:30 p.m.
-Eastern time on February 29, 2024, only Mexican citizens who hold a valid US non-immigrant visa or have held a Canadian visa in the past 10 years and are travelling by air on a Mexican passport are able to apply for an electronic travel authorization (eTA).
-Those who do not meet these conditions will need to apply for a Canadian visitor visa.
+The option to apply for an electronic travel authorization (eTA) is only available to Mexican citizens who hold a valid US non-immigrant visa or who have held a Canadian visa during the past 10 years and are travelling to Canada by air using their Mexican passport.
+Those who do not meet these conditions will need to apply for a Canadian visitor visa (TRV – see below).

-Mexican citizens holding a valid study or work permit can still travel by air to Canada with their existing eTA as long as it remains valid, and they can continue to study or work in Canada based on the validity and conditions of their permit.
+Mexican citizens holding a valid study permit or work permit can still travel by air to Canada with their existing eTA as long as it remains valid, and they can continue to study or work in Canada based on the validity and conditions of their permit.

 Details from IRCC.

-Provincial Attestation Letters (PALs)
+Provincial Attestation Letter (PAL)

-PALs are not required for TRV or eTA applications.
-Unfortunately, IRCC’s pre-application questionnaire might ask you whether you have a PAL.
-The ‘How to Apply’ section below has been updated to provide instructions about how to respond.
+IRCC’s pre-application questionnaire will ask whether you have a PAL and/or the personal checklist may ask you for proof that you qualify for an exception to the PAL requirement.
+The ‘How to Apply’ section in the student tab below has been updated to provide instructions about how to respond.

 Expiry of the TRV